sotosoc/bible_ventilated/README.md

 I have wondered what it was like to read the text of Scripture on a scroll.
 How did that work?

-How you consume the text is left as an exercise for you, the reader.

 ## Interacting with Feedback from my Mother